StrangeBeeCorp/docs/docs/thehive/administration/organizations/lock-an-organization.md

 Locking an organization is useful when you want to prevent users from logging in with that organization.

 !!! info "Deleting an organization"
-    In TheHive, organizations cannot be deleted to ensure database integrity and safety.
+    In TheHive, organizations can't be deleted to ensure database integrity and safety.

 {!includes/administrator-access-manage-organizations.md!}